Reducing lead from distribution systems

 Action level is at or below 12 ppb*^Michigan established an action level for lead of 12 ppb, which goes into effect on January 1, 2025.

-Action level is at or below 5 ppb for schools and childcare facilities*^Michigan does not have a more protective action level for lead in schools and childcare facilities than the state action level of 12 ppb.
+Action level is at or below 5 ppb for schools and childcare facilities*^Michigan established an action level of 5 ppb for both schools and childcare facilities.

 Partial lead service line replacement is prohibited*Michigan prohibits partial lead service line reporting and replacement, barring exceptions for emergency situations.